 If you experience any technical difficulties during the presentation, please use the questions feature to get my attention and I’ll do my best to resolve the problem for you.
 If you do have trouble with the audio, sometimes bandwidth is an issue and you might want to disconnect from the computer audio and try dialing in from your phone, sometimes that’s a better connection depending on your bandwidth strength.

 Now, let’s get started.
-I’m pleased to welcome today’s speaker, Dean Ballard, who is director for mathematics with the Consortium for Reaching Excellence in education, which is also known as Core.
+I’m pleased to welcome today’s speaker, Dean Ballard, who is director for mathematics with CORE.
 Dean holds a master’s degree in math education from Sonoma State University and secondary teaching credentials for both Mathematics and English.
 Over the last 12 years, Dean has specialized in professional development for both elementary and secondary math teachers.

 This work has included the formation of state math exams, coordinating the creation of high school math standards, writing math courses, and directing math programs for the pre-college department at Sonoma State.
 Over the last six years, Dean has focused on writing, editing and facilitating math professional development for both online and face to face work with teachers.

 Dean has 20 years of experience in the classroom teaching all levels of math from fifth grade through AP Calculus.
 He’s a member of the National Council of Teachers of Mathematics, National Council of Supervisors of Mathematics and the California Math Council.
 Dean has a lot of information to share with us today, so I’m going to go ahead and turn things over to him so we can dive right in.